 EDITOR RATING: 3.4/5

 Intex is one of the biggest pool product manufacturers and is best known for their above ground pools.
-Naturally, they created some pool covers for their pools so it's one of the best above ground pool covers for Intex pools.
+Naturally, they created some pool covers for their pools so they are top-rated covers for Intex pools.

 Quick Tip: If you want an easy, no hassle clean pool then you'll definitely want to check out the top above ground pool vacuums.